jweissman/orsino/docs/mm.md

 - **Air Affinity** (Resistant to lightning and cold damage.
 Immune to paralysis effects.)<br/>50% resistance to Lightning, 50% resistance to Cold, 100% vulnerability to Fire, Immunity to Paralyze<br/>

 ###  Ash Mephit
-_Ash Mephit is a Wandering Elemental from the plane of ash, 495 years old.
-They are of average build with light hair, dark eyes and an unreadable disposition._
+_Ash Mephit is a Wandering Elemental from the plane of ash, 523 years old.
+They are of slim build with light hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|